Clipper: Definitions

+Hull shape

 In assessing the hull of a clipper, different maritime historians use different criteria to measure "sharpness", "fine lines" or "fineness", a concept which is explained by comparing a rectangular cuboid with the underwater shape of a vessel's hull.
 The more material one has to carve off the cuboid to achieve the hull shape, the sharper the hull.
 Ideally, a maritime historian would be able to look at either the block coefficient of fineness or the prismatic coefficient (Note: The block coefficient of fineness is a mathematical measure of sharpness used by naval architects, which compares the hull with a hypothetical block equal in length, breadth, and height to the immersed part of the hull.
 The prismatic coefficient makes a similar comparison to a prism with the immersed hull's dimensions, and is considered to the best indicator of potential speed.
 The lower the coefficient, the more material has to be removed from the hypothetical cuboid.
 Many commercial sailing vessels are unlikely to have had a prismatic coefficient less than 0.57.) of various clippers, but measured drawings or accurate half models may not exist to calculate either of these figures.
 An alternative measure of sharpness for hulls of a broadly similar shape is the coefficient of underdeck tonnage, as used by David MacGregor in comparing tea clippers.
 This could be calculated from the measurements taken to determine the registered tonnage, so can be applied to more vessels.

 An extreme clipper has a hull of great fineness, as judged either by the prismatic coefficient, the coefficient of underdeck tonnage, or some other technical assessment of hull shape.
 This term has been misapplied in the past, without reference to hull shape.
 As commercial vessels, these are totally reliant on speed to generate a profit for their owners, as their sharpness limits their cargo-carrying capacity.

 A medium clipper has a cargo-carrying hull that has some sharpness.
 In the right conditions and with a capable captain, some of these achieved notable quick passages.
 They were also able to pay their way when the high freight rates often paid to a fast sailing ship were not available (in a fluctuating market).

 The term "clipper" applied to vessels between these two categories.
 They often made passages as fast as extreme clippers, but had less difficulty in making a living when freight rates were lower.